 Employees accrue sick leave at the rate of half-day (4 hours) for completing 2 weeks at work.
 2 weeks of work implies 10 completed work days.

 Maternity leave of 20 days is allowed to female employees whose employment status is permanent.
 The same applies to the adoption of one or more children who are 5 years old or younger.
-Pregnant or adopting employees are allowed to take additional leave, by using accumulated sick leave or allowing for unpaid leave.
-The total leave for maternity is not allowed to be more than 6 months without an approval by employees’ supervisor.
+Pregnant or adopting employees are allowed to take additional leave by using accumulated sick leave or allowing for unpaid leave.
+The total leave for maternity is not allowed to be more than 6 months without the approval by employees’ supervisor.

 Paternity leave of 20 days is allowed to male employees whose status is permanent.
 The leave is allowed for childbirth or adoption of one or more children who are 5 years old or younger.
 Similar to female employees, men are also allowed to use accumulated sick leave or take unpaid leave for a total leave of 6 months.

 Under the FMLA, employers need to allow 12 weeks of paid leave or leave without pay after the birth or adoption of a child, the serious illness of an employee, or for taking care of the employee’s relative who is in critical condition.